They are endopeptidases that digest native collagen in the triple helix region.

-Substrate specificity studies have shown that the col G gene prefers natural substrates such as intact collagen, compared to col. H gene product On the contrary, the col H gene product acts preferentially on short synthetic substrates (FALGPA) in relation to the col G.
+Substrate specificity studies have shown that the col G gene prefers natural substrates such as intact collagen compared to col. On the contrary, the col H gene product acts preferentially on short synthetic substrates (FALGPA) about the col G.

 Clostridium collagenases represent unusually large metalloproteases, a family of proteases that share a zinc-containing motif in the center of the active site.